robyftp/Tree/README.md

-## How many kids with ADD does it take to change a lightbulb?
-Let's go ride bikes!
+## What do you get if you cross a turkey with a ghost?
+A poultry-geist!